SA-Solver: Stochastic Adams Solver for Fast Sampling of Diffusion Models: Introduction

 Based on these studies, we propose \textit{SA-Solver} with theoretical convergence order to solve the proposed diffusion SDEs.
-Our \textit{SA-Solver} is based on the stochastic Adams method in \citep{2006multistepsde}, by adapting it to the exponentially weighted integral that appears in the diffusion SDEs.
-With the proposed diffusion SDEs and our \textit{SA-Solver}, we can efficiently generate data with controllable noise scales injected.
+Our \textit{SA-Solver} is based on the stochastic Adams method in \citep{2006multistepsde}, by adapting it to the exponentially weighted integral and analytical variance.
+With the proposed diffusion SDEs and \textit{SA-Solver}, we can efficiently generate data with controllable noise scales.
 We empirically evaluate our \textit{SA-Solver} on plenty of benchmark datasets of image generation.
-The evaluation criterion is the Fréchet Inception Distance (FID) score~\citep{heusel2017gans} under the different number of function evaluations (NFEs).
-The experimental results can be summarized as three folds: 1) Under extremely small NFEs, our \textit{SA-Solver} has improved or comparable FID scores, compared with baseline methods; 2) Under suitable NFEs our \textit{SA-Solver} achieves the State-of-the-Art FID scores over all benchmark datasets; 3) Moreover, \textit{SA-Solver} achieves superior performance over deterministic samplers when the model is not fully trained.
+The evaluation criterion is the Fréchet Inception Distance (FID) score~\citep{heusel2017gans} under different number of function evaluations (NFEs).
+The experimental results can be summarized as three folds: 1) Under small NFEs, our \textit{SA-Solver} has improved or comparable FID scores, compared with baseline methods; 2) Under suitable NFEs our \textit{SA-Solver} achieves the State-of-the-Art FID scores over all benchmark datasets; 3) \textit{SA-Solver} achieves superior performance over deterministic samplers when the model is not fully trained.